YogaLoft/yogaloft-content/classes/One-on-One.md

+## One on one private sessions

+### Just you and your instructor with the space to yourself

 One on one sessions take a little planning.
 Here's how it works:

 - Go ahead and book a session for the time and date you are interested in.
 We need payment up front in order to start the process.